Clement-Hue/Libheros/README.md

 ## Test

-Test can be run in the frontend or backend
+Tests can be run in the frontend or backend
 ```shell
 npm run test
 ```